Ruth Alderman Schlossberg

 • bulk electric power purchase agreements

-Raised and educated in Chicago’s south suburbs, Schlossberg now resides in Barrington with her husband and two children.
-She is a graduate of Homewood-Flossmoor High School, the University of Michigan and Yale Law School.
+Schlossberg is a graduate of the University of Michigan and the Yale Law School.

 PUBLICATIONS AND PRESENTATIONS